slaclab/epics-core-java-backport-1.5/backport-java-1.5/README.md

   + `net` - various classes used by the networking services that are missing some methods in `1.5`
     + `InterfaceAddress`
     + `MembershipKey`
+    + `MulticastSocket` - exists in 1.5 but does not track groups or close when socket closes
     + `NetworkInterface` _delegate_
   + `service`
     + `ServiceLoader`